Shardeum Documentation

 3.6.3.5 Dynamic Simulations

 We extensively tested our model using the price action and transaction volumes of other well-known Layer 1's.
-The model finds equilibrium (SHM burned = SHM issued) naturally or with minor adjustments to the FDAO-overseen parameters in every circumstance.
+The model finds equilibrium (SHM burned = SHM issued) naturally or with minor network adjustments.

 Natural equilibrium occurred in almost all our simulations.
 The figures below are based on the Polygon and Algorand data; both follow the same pattern as the Ethereum simulation above, achieving equilibrium as the network matures.

-The following simulation is the same as above with the FDAO-overseen variable Node Reward $/hr changed from $1 to $1.2; this demonstrates how minor changes to these variables can steer the network toward equilibrium.
+The following simulation is the same as above with the variable Node Reward/hr changed from 1 to 1.2; this demonstrates how minor changes to these variables can steer the network toward equilibrium.

 The following figure combines Polygon price action with Algorand transaction volumes.
-In this model, the supply still finds equilibrium but at a level that exceeds the node reward max supply (259 million SHM).
+In this model, the supply still finds equilibrium but at an elevated level of over 300m, which could be considered excessive.

-The above model can be adjusted to find equilibrium at a lower supply level (figure below) by reducing the FDAO-overseen node reward $/hr from $1 to $0.6.
+The above model can be adjusted to find equilibrium at a lower supply level (figure below) by reducing the node reward/hr from 1 to 0.6.

 The above simulations prove that no matter how Shardeum's price and transaction levels materialize, the issuance policy can ensure the SHM supply is always heading toward equilibrium (SHM burned = SHM issued), enabling the network to reward node operators forever (run more simulations here).